List of presidents of Uruguay

 Uruguay is a presidential republic in which the president is both the head of state and head of government.
 The following is a list of all the people who have held the office of President of Uruguay since 6 November 1830 (when the first constitution was adopted), with the exception of those who held the office of "President" under the National Council of Government, which served as the country's executive directory from 1955 to 1967.
 The first president of this list is Fructuoso Rivera, who held the office twice and once as part of the Triumvirate that ruled the country from 1853 to 1854.

 Most of the presidents of Uruguay have belonged to the Colorado Party, a traditionally conservative party founded by Rivera in 1836, although there has not been a Colorado president since Jorge Batlle left office in 2005.
 The first free democratic elections for president were held in 1922.
 The current president is Yamandú Orsi of the Broad Front, who was elected in the 2024 presidential election.

 Governors of Uruguay as a province

 Oriental Province (1814–1817)

-Province part of the United Provinces of the Río de la Plata.
+The Province was a part of the United Provinces of the Río de la Plata, it was under the control of governors appointed by the government in Buenos Aires.